The art of combining tea & food

 White tea for light desserts

-White tea is often subtle and delicate, making it ideal for pairing with lighter desserts like fruit or vanilla desserts.
+White tea is often subtle and delicate, making it ideal for pairing with lighter desserts such as fruit or vanilla desserts.
 The soft, floral notes of white tea enhance the sweetness without overwhelming the flavors.

 Tip: One cup Silver Needle together with a lemon pie or fresh berries it becomes a magical combination!